datalad-handbook/book/docs/usecases/external_collaboration.rst

    * Write your code as generic as you can: If the data follows data organization standards, make use of existing tools that understand the standard (e.g., for data ingestion).
    * Provide detailed information about the required software, or, even better, provide a :term:`software container` that contains it.
 See the chapter :ref:`chapter_containersrun` on why and how.
    * Make your code portable: Use relative paths instead of absolute paths, define all necessary environment variables in your code, and test your code and software on a different computer to rule out that anything on your particular system is required for the code execution to succeed.
+   * If your analysis shall run on specific data, either write your code to automatically "do the right thing", or provide detailed instructions how the computation shall be done.

 Toy Example
 ^^^^^^^^^^^